logiklan/logiklan/README.md

 # Logiklan

-The landing page for Logiklan.net
+The home page for Logiklan.net